How to Choose the Best Interactive Display for Business?

 As a meeting platform, connectivity is another vital facet of a high-performance interactive flat panel display.

-HDMI, VGA, DisplayPort signal inputs: these inputs allow you to connect to external PC and laptops if any meeting participants or meeting guests would like to use their laptop for presentation purposes.
+HDMI, VGA or DisplayPort signal inputs: these inputs allow you to connect to external PC and laptops if any meeting participants or meeting guests would like to use their laptops for presentation purposes.

-- PC Slot: This enables you to connect to an optional windows-based PC module.
+- OPS Slot: This enables you to connect to an optional windows-based PC module.

-- USB: This connectivity allows you to connect with external devices, like a storage hard drive, to share or save your files from USB.
-You can also connect to a webcam, wireless dongle, or video conferencing devices.
+- USB 2.0/3.0 & USB-C: These connectivities allows you to connect with external devices, like a storage hard drive, to share or save your files from a USB drive.
+You can also easily connect a webcam, wireless dongle, or video conferencing devices to Meetboard quickly and easily through a single USB-C cable, and wirelessly mirror and touch the screen while charging your devices.

-- LAN & Wi-Fi: Whether you use Ethernet or Wi-Fi, the interactive flat panel display allows participants to access the Internet.
+- LAN & Wi-Fi/Bluetooth Module: Whether you use Ethernet or an included Wi-Fi/Bluetooth Module, the interactive flat panel display allows participants to access the Internet.

 1.4 Touch & Stylus